HDTV (High-definition television)

 Photo: Aspect ratio: HDTV (1) gives a more rectangular picture than SDTV (2).

 However, HDTVs don't just take their signals from incoming cable or satellite lines; most people also feed in signals from things like DVD players, Blu-Ray players, games consoles, or laptops.
-Although most modern HDTVs can switch between all these sorts of input, the quality of the picture you get out is obviously only ever going to be as good as the quality of the signal you feed in.
-Moreover, old programs and movies broadcast on TV may still be in SDTV format so they'll simply be scaled up to fit an HDTV screen (by processes such as interpolation), often making it look worse than it would look on an older "tube" TV.
+Although decent HDTVs can easily switch between all these sorts of input, the quality of the picture you get out is obviously only ever going to be as good as the quality of the signal you feed in.
+Moreover, old programs and movies broadcast on TV may still be in SDTV format so they'll simply be scaled up to fit an HDTV screen (by processes such as interpolation), often making the picture look worse than it would look on an older "tube" TV.
 It's worth bearing this in mind when you fork out for a new television: if you're in the habit of watching a lot of old, duff stuff, don't suddenly expect it to look magically new and terrific.

 Photo: Interpolation: Programs made for SDTV look fine on SDTVs but fuzzy on HDTVs: if bigger sets use exactly the same picture signal, the bigger you make the screen, the more area each pixel in the signal has to cover and the fuzzier it looks.
 In this example, to make a crude 704 x 480 picture (1) display on a 1920 x 1080 screen (2), we have to scale it up by interpolation so that each pixel in the signal occupies about four pixels on the screen.
 Or, to put it another way, your TV is showing only a quarter of the detail that it can.